-Construction of the SLEX Toll Road 4 Project, which will extend SLEX from Sto.
+Construction of the SLEX - TR4 Project, which will extend SLEX from Sto.
 Tomas, Batangas to Lucena City in Quezon province is ongoing along the Alaminos-Tiaong area.
-Coordination with the DPWH is also ongoing to expedite the acquisition of right-of-way.
+Coordination with the DPWH is also ongoing to expedite the acquisition of ROW.

 Meanwhile, the SLEX Elevated Extension Project was in an advanced stage of completion.
 The construction of Skyway Stage 4 has also started at workable areas along C-5.
-Acquisition of right-of-way properties is ongoing.
+Acquisition of ROW properties is ongoing.
 The TRB has given the Group permission to proceed with detailed engineering design on realignments.